 There a lot of reasons why people don’t like their jobs.
 Some of those reasons are solely about the job.
 Let’s be honest, some jobs are terrible.
 But some reasons are about the person, and some are about the fit between person and job.
 But how can you tell which is the problem?

 Amy is a 42 year-old schoolteacher who finds herself struggling to get work every morning.
 When she comes to meet with me for career counseling, she says she is wondering if she should change jobs.
 Her serious work-related unhappiness consumes most of her waking hours.
 She thinks she is a horrible teacher and that her students do not learn anything in her class.
 Last week she came home in tears one day.
 When her roommate asked her what’s wrong, she was actually surprised when the words escaped her mouth: “I hate my job!”[Read more…]

-We have all been there: It is 45 minutes into an hour long interview and the person holding our resume asks what seems like their final question.
+We have all been there.
+It is 45 minutes into an hour long interview and the person holding our resume asks what seems like their final question.
 “Do you have any questions for me?”
-If you have done some preparing you likely have many specific questions about the organization and position.
-However, there is probably one question you have failed to ask that could increase your chances of securing an offer for the position.
+If you have done your homework, you likely have many specific questions about the organization and position.
+However, there is probably one question you haven’t asked that could help your chances of getting an offer.[Read more…]

 Making a career decision: Parts one and two